BackTrak/DependencyFixup/README.md

    Microsoft.Hadoop.Avro@1.5.6.0

-Transient Dependency Requested: Newtonsoft.Json@9.0.0.0 Redirecting to:                 Newtonsoft.Json@12.0.0.0 Used By:
+Transitive Dependency Requested: Newtonsoft.Json@9.0.0.0 Redirecting to:                 Newtonsoft.Json@12.0.0.0 Used By:
    Confluent.SchemaRegistry@1.5.2.0
    Braintree@5.9.0.0

-Transient Dependency Requested: System.Memory@4.0.1.0 Redirecting to:                 System.Memory@4.0.1.1 Used By:
+Transitive Dependency Requested: System.Memory@4.0.1.0 Redirecting to:                 System.Memory@4.0.1.1 Used By:
    Confluent.Kafka@1.5.2.0